-This is a Ruby red, cage filament, Edison Mazda lightbulb.
-This is the tipped variant, and it is quite scarce.
+This is a Ruby red, tungsten cage filament, tipped Edison Mazda light bulb.
 The little glass tip on top tells us that this bulb was made before 1922.
-Bulbs like these were commonly used for theater stage illumination.
-This bulb is made with true tinted glass (not painted).
+Bulbs like these were commonly used for theater stage illumination, and possibly as a darkroom lamp for developing black & white film.
+This bulb is made with true colored glass (not painted).

 The filament style present in this bulb is called a "cage filament", and is made of an uncoiled tungsten wire.
 It is supported by a glass rod with several hooks on it.
 The usual amount of hooks is 10, but there can be many more, especially in the case of 220 volt bulbs which require a longer tungsten wire.
 People often find this type of filament hard to describe.
 It is simply a very long continuous filament, not multiple filaments as most people usually (mistakenly) say.